kudobuilder/kudo/keps/0015-repository-management.md

 ### Update a Repository

 Inspired by Helm, KUDO needs a way to take a repository index and merge it with another index for the purposes of adding operators to a repository.
-Example: `kubectl kudo  repo --merge`.
+Example: `kubectl kudo repo index --merge https://kudo-repo.storage.googleapis.com`.
+This will create a new index file locally based on operators present and merge the index file from the repo location provided.

 ### CLI Repository Help